jpconstantineau/PI-OpenOCD/README.md

 If you want, and you still have WiFi enabled, or the Pi is otherwise connected to your network, you can log into it via SSH and run `sudo shutdown now` to power it off cleanly.

 But I like living on the edge... it's not like the thing is writing a ton of data to the microSD card.
-When I'm finished using it as a webcam, I just unplug it.
+When I'm finished using it, I just unplug it.
 Simple as that.

 If, for some strange reason, it did end up getting corrupted, I could just re-run this automation to set it up again.
 No big deal!
 I haven't had that happen yet, though.